ahmetb/serverless-registry-proxy/README.md

 ## Building

-You can download the source code and build as a container image by running:
+Download the source code, and build as a container image:

     docker build --tag gcr.io/[YOUR_PROJECT]/gcr-proxy .